 Paul, referring to the church in Corinth as “God’s building”, likened himself – as an apostle – to a “skilled master builder” (2 Cor 3:10).
 The Greek word for “master builder” is architekton, reflecting that the builder in the Greco-Roman world functioned as both architect and builder, Paul functioning as both.

-Paul was God’s chosen instrument to lay the apostolic foundations for God’s earth-purpose universally—for all times and all places.
+Paul was God’s chosen instrument to lay the apostolic foundation for God’s earth-purpose, universally—for all times and all places.
 He was thus the proto-typical apostle.

 Consequently, we must recover Pauline theology and practice – Paul’s architecture – if we are to lay the foundation of Christ and thereby prove to be instrumental in global transformation.

 It is thus imperative that we recover the Pauline message, mission, and mode: his theology, his assignment, and his method.
 All three are discovered in his epistles and Luke’s record of Paul’s mission to the nations.